Silver $29.50 Gold $2628.10 Platinum $928.00 Palladium $909.00 Copper $0.26 Active: 584

 All of these services are based on some version of a 10-point scale.
 An item rated as a 10 is the highest degree of perfection, often called Mint, and an item rated as a 1 is in horrible condition, virtually worthless except for extremely rare items.

 Until the introduction of our 10-point system, the movie poster marketplace suffered from a lack of a standardized system for ranking of condition.
 Each movie poster merchant more or less "invented" their own system, with one seller's "Fine" equal to another seller's "Condition B" and yet another's "Excellent."
-In our opinion, lack of grading consistency among merchants is a major obstacle to growth in our hobby.
+Lack of grading consistency among merchants is a major obstacle to growth in any hobby.
 Why?
 Because buyers feel more secure with "sight unseen" internet buying when they are familiar with a consistent grading system.
 New collectors in any hobby become advanced collectors through knowledge, including knowledge of terminology.
-Without such a set of grading terms and definitions, buyers may feel confused and uncertain about the quality of items they are buying over the internet or through the mail.
+Without a set of grading terms and definitions, buyers may feel confused and uncertain about the quality of items they are buying over the internet or through the mail.
 Confusion and uncertainty are not good for the growth of any hobby.

 Our 10-point scale for rating movie posters is similar to systems already adopted in other hobbies such as coins, comic books, and sports cards.
 By using a set of standardized grading terms, we can ensure the growth of the movie memorabilia hobby now and in the future.